benjiec/tangle-coral/README.md

 file which GFF does not support.
 In these cases, manually fixing the GFFs to work around the errors is the best option at the moment.

+### Assign proteins to KO numbers and curate various assets

-Use the following script to create FASTA files for orthologs, and domains for each ortholog, based on classification results.
-The FASTA files are in `data/m00009_results/faa` directory.
+Use the following script to create FASTA files with proteins assigned to orthologs, as well as putative proteins, and some other TSV assets.

 ```
 rm data/m00009_results/faa/*